 The boundary alignments shown on the Planning Area Plan in Section 4.0 and referenced in this Section 3.0 are based on topography, known landmarks, acreage figures, and existing structures and roadways.
 The precise boundaries of each Planning Area shall be determined at tentative tract map submittal.
 The tentative tract map shall not deviate from the boundaries shown in the Land Use Plan by more than 5% from the amounts shown in Table 3.2, Land Use Plan Statistical Summary and shall be consistent with the Local Coastal Program Land Use Plan.
-The Director of Community Development may approve adjustments up to 5% of the gross acreage of any Planning Area provided the maximum acreage established for the total public open space is not diminished, the quantity or alignment of public accessways as depicted in the General Plan/Local Coastal Program Land Use Plan is not changed, and no impacts to ESHA occur beyond those specifically allowed under the General Plan/Local Coastal Program Land Use Plan.
+The Director of Community Development may approve adjustments up to 5% of the gross acreage of any Planning Area provided the maximum acreage established for the total public open space is not diminished, the quantity or alignment of public accessways as depicted in the General Plan/Local Coastal Program Land Use Plan.
 Any proposed change in excess of 5% of the gross acreage of any Planning Area shall require an amendment to the HDCP.
 Boundary alignments approved in a coastal development permit may only be changed through a coastal development permit amendment.